-AEMO’s Standards and Connections workstream aims to uplift Distributed Energy Resources (DER) and associated device level capabilities to adequately support energy system security and provide Australian energy consumers with the opportunity to unlock the full value of their DER investments and benefits derived from integrating DER into the electricity grid.
+AEMO’s Standards and Connections workstream aims to work within industry led programs to support the uplift of Distributed Energy Resources (DER) and associated device level capabilities.
+In doing so we can better support power system security and provide Australian energy consumers with the opportunity to unlock the full value of their investment and harness the benefits from integrating DER into the electricity grid.

 The following activities comprise this workstream

-- Leading the Distributed Energy Integration Program (DEIP) Standards, Data and Interoperability Working Group and actioning outcomes
+- Member of the Distributed Energy Integration Program (DEIP) Standards, Data and Interoperability Working Group and actioning outcomes.

-- Improving compliance frameworks to support correct application of the standards and,
+- Supporting development of improved compliance frameworks to support correct application of the standards; and,

-- publishing reports on the impact DER is having on the energy system, the technical options required to mitigate risks, and the resulting consumer benefits
+- Publishing reports on the impact DER is having on the energy system, the technical options required to mitigate risks for discussion across industry

 Benefits of the Standards and Connections Workstream

-Optimal DER technical performance means the DER devices have state-of-the-art capabilities that allow energy systems to stay connected during disturbances, provide autonomous frequency and voltage response, and offer the necessary interoperability and cyber protections to deliver a two-sided marketplace for consumers.
+Optimal DER technical performance means the devices have state-of-the-art capabilities that allow them to stay connected during disturbances, provide autonomous frequency and voltage response, and offer the necessary interoperability and cyber protections to deliver a two-sided marketplace for consumers.